Eco-Community Volunteering — Řecko

 📍 Location: Hopeland educational eco-community, Greece

-👥 Participants: 15 volunteers from fewer opportunities backgrounds, official EU residents
+👥 Participants: 15 volunteers from fewer opportunities backgrounds, residents of program countries not requiring a visa

 The project centers on hands-on work to enhance the space, improve sustainability practices, connect with the local community, and create meaningful exchanges.
 Volunteers will experience living and working together in a communal setting, embracing the challenges and opportunities that come with it.

 We are forming the group as applications come in.
-If a profile is a good fit, we’ll invite suitable prospective applicants to a video call with the mentor to meet each other and see if it’s a mutual match.
-If selected, the volunteers will receive a detailed email with all the next steps.
+If a profile is a good fit, we’ll invite them to a video call with the mentor to meet each other and see if it’s a mutual match.
+If selected, they’ll receive a detailed email with all the next steps.

 About Hopeland: